Internet of Things Testbed

 Intended for indoor deployments initially, the Internet of Things Egg’s objective is to capture indoor environment information which can then be used to infer context and situation knowledge.
 Around 100 Internet of Things Egg units are deployed in the 5G/6G Innovation Centre building, while more units (currently up to 350) can be made available for research projects and trials.

 The Mobile Air Quality Sensing Suite uses LoRa connectivity and GPS location information to collect information about air quality on cycle routes around Guildford, using sensors attached to hire bikes.

 Three bikes from the University’s nextbike network are equipped with a sensor suite that collects CO, SO2 and NO2 readings, combines these with a timestamp and location information, and transmits the data via our LoRa network (supported by Semtech and the LoRaWAN academy and using The Things Network as data backend).

 LoRaWAN based network

-A LoRaWAN based network to support local IoT projects, from student projects to local technology enthusiasts, coverage is provided around the Hazel Farm area as well as around Surrey’s Manor Park campus and on the University’s Stag Hill campus.
+A LoRaWAN based network to support local 'internet of things' projects, from student projects to local technology enthusiasts, coverage is provided around the Hazel Farm area as well as around Surrey’s Manor Park campus and on the University’s Stag Hill campus.

-This includes at current three outdoor gateways (using Kerlink Wirnet iBTS) and four indoor gateways (Kerlink Wirnet iFemtoCell) using LoRa to provide sensors connectivity in the 5G Innovation Centre building.
+This includes at current three outdoor gateways (using Kerlink Wirnet iBTS) and four indoor gateways (Kerlink Wirnet iFemtoCell) using LoRa to provide sensors connectivity in the 5G/6G Innovation Centre building.